Tendocat/UnityBCI2000/README.md

 and are still in development, so features and API structure are subject to change at any time, and bugs are to be expected.

+BCI2000RemoteNET is included as a submodule in develop branch, use in the root of this repository:
+`git submodule update --init --recursive`

 Description
 ---